Living a Normal Life with Tinnitus

 For sensorineural losses, treatment can range from using a digital hearing aid, which works extremely well with some patients, to cochlear implants appropriate for people with specific inner ear problems.

 I never thought I would find and finally read the story behind the writing and publication of this book by the author, Glenn Schweitzer.
 In 2011, the author was diagnosed of a rare and debilitating disease called Meniere's Disease.
 The sound would drive him crazy.
 It tormented him day and night.

 Now, the noise is still there but he lives a normal and happy life.
 Thanks to this kind of treatment that he discovered.
 It drastically changed his life and the noise does not bother him anymore.

 Learn how he did it from this amazing book.

 Presbycusis is caused by the natural process of aging as the sense of hearing is probably one of the first senses that is affected when a person gets older.

-Otosclerosis is a disease that runs in the genes characterized by an unexpected growth of a bone near the middle ear which could lead to a person's loss of hearing.
+Otosclerosis is hereditary which means you got it from either your mother or father, characterized by an unexpected growth of a bone near the middle ear which could lead to a person's loss of hearing.